Interleaving Distance as a Galois-Edit Distance: Interleaving distance as a Galois-edit distance

 Since $\ep>0$ was arbitrary, we obtain the desired inequality. \end{proof}

-A consequence of the preceding proposition is that, to verify that an invariant $\mathfrak{f}$ of constructible $\R^d$-persistence modules is stable under the interleaving distance, it suffices to show that $\mathfrak{f}$ is stable under a single $\calE$-edit.
+A consequence of the preceding proposition is that, for any metric $\sfd$ on the image of an invariant $\mathfrak{f}$ of finitely presented $\R^d$-persistence modules, the 1-Lipschitzness of $\mathfrak{f}$ with respect to $\sfd$ and $\dint$ is equivalent to its 1-Lipschitzness with respect to $\sfd$ and a single $\calE$-edit: